 Reducing the amount of moisture is the best way to control mould growth.
-While you can't control factors like rain, ensure that sources of moisture such as leaky plumbing, roofs and other fixtures are repaired as soon as possible.
+While you can't control factors like rain, you can repair other sources.
+Ensure that leaky plumbing, roofs and other fixtures, are repaired as soon as possible.